cross-org/kv/README.md

 ### Methods

 - `KV(options)` - Main class.
 Options are optional.
-  - `async open(filepath, createIfMissing = true)` - OOpens the KV store at the
+  - `async open(filepath, createIfMissing = true, ignoreTransactionErrors = false)` -
-    specified file path, creating it if it doesn't exist (default behavior).
+    Opens the KV store at the specified file path, creating it if it doesn't exist (default behavior).
   - `async set<T>(key, value)` - Stores a value associated with the given key.
   - `async delete(key)` - Removes the key-value pair identified by the key.
   - `async get<T>(key)` - Retrieves the value associated with the specified key.